Effective Study Habits for Successful Examinations

 7. Review and Revise Regularly

 Don't just study once and forget.
 Schedule regular review sessions to reinforce what you've learned.
 Spaced repetition is a highly effective technique to embed information in your long-term memory.
+Revisiting material periodically strengthens your recall ability.

-8. Join a Study Group (Wisely)
+8. Join a Study Group Wisely

 Studying with peers can be beneficial—if the group stays focused.
 It allows you to gain new perspectives, clarify doubts, and share resources.
 Keep sessions structured and time-bound to avoid off-topic discussions.
+Choose group members who are committed to the same goals.

 9. Stay Positive and Manage Stress

 A positive mindset can make a big difference.
 Replace negative thoughts with affirmations like "I am prepared" or "I can do this."
 Use deep breathing, meditation, or short walks to de-stress when overwhelmed.
+Maintaining a positive outlook can enhance your mental resilience.

 10. Test Yourself Honestly